 |8.3.6||Design And Development Changes||7.3.7||Design & Development Changes|

 When it comes to the ISO 9001 Design and Development Process, there is a set of steps that are outlined for the most effective results.
-Since the standards themselves are not specifically explained in too much detail within ISO 9001, I have put together a breakdown of what this process really entails.

 This is a new requirement that mandates the introduction of a design and development process where this activity is required.
 You should seek and record evidence that, where applicable, your organization has implemented a design and development process to allow effective product or service provision, where the requirements for products and services are not defined by the customer or interested parties.